antoine77340/MIL-NCE_HowTo100M/README.md

 # MIL-NCE End-to-End HowTo100M training on GPUs with PyTorch

-This repo contains an **unofficial** PyTorch distributed training code for the CVPR'20 paper: [End-to-End Learning of Visual Representations from Uncurated Instructional Videos](https://arxiv.org/abs/1912.06430) [1].
+This repo contains an open source PyTorch distributed training code for the CVPR'20 paper: [End-to-End Learning of Visual Representations from Uncurated Instructional Videos](https://arxiv.org/abs/1912.06430) [1].
 The original codebase from [1] relies on Google and DeepMind's internal tools as well as the usage of TPU v3 accelerators which makes it challenging to release as is.

 Instead, this repository provides an implementation of [1] using PyTorch / ffmpeg with a reasonable number of GPUs.